AdonayTeshome/CC-documentation/README.md

 ## Purpose of the Credit Commons Protocol

 The Credit Commons Protocol allows any two accounts in an (arbitrary, fractal) nested tree of accounting ledgers to be appropriately adjusted (ie performance of an accounting transaction), reliably keeping all such transaction records in order.
 Transactions are 'validated' according to any policies which may have been applied through governance, but the Protocol does not 'care' what those policies are.
-The overall balance of any intermediary (non 'leaf') ledger will be unaffected by any transaction (by default the balance will always be zero).
+The overall balance of any intermediary (non 'leaf') ledger will be unaffected by any transaction (by default the balance across all accounts on such a ledger will always be zero).

 Transactions may also be labelled with a 'business logic' identifier - on the basis of which other transactions may be automatically generated. but again, the Protocol does not 'care' what these are, or why they have been generated.